oceanprotocol-archive/OEPs/11/README.md

 To resolve the complexity issue, we adopt the following 2-stage implementation as describe in [1]:

-* <span style="color:red">**Whether this provider should be rewarded?** In Ocean network, every time a dataset is requested, a provider will be randomly chosen to deliver the dataset.
+* **Whether this provider should be rewarded?** In Ocean network, every time a dataset is requested, a provider will be randomly chosen to deliver the dataset.
 At this time, Ocean network calculates a probability whether to give block rewards to this provider.
-The probability is proportional to value added by the provider, compared to the network difficulty. </span>
+The probability is proportional to value added by the provider, compared to the network difficulty.

 	<img src="img/reward_prob.jpg" width="700" />

-* <span style="color:red">**What is the reward amount if provider will be rewarded?** If Ocean network chooses to reward this provider, Ocean network calculates the reward amount based on value added by this provider and the total network value added.
-In other words, all dataset providers split the block rewards according to their contributions of adding value to the network in the difficulty interval.</span>
+* **What is the reward amount if provider will be rewarded?** If Ocean network chooses to reward this provider, Ocean network calculates the reward amount based on value added by this provider and the total network value added.
+In other words, all dataset providers split the block rewards according to their contributions of adding value to the network in the difficulty interval.
-	* *R*<sub vertical-align: sub; font-size: small>ij</sub> is the value added by the provider;
+	* *R{ij}* is the value added by the provider;
 	* *F* is the reward amount to this provider;
-	* *T*<sub vertical-align: sub; font-size: small>difficulty</sub> is the total Ocean Token reward emitted during the two week difficulty period.
+	* *T{difficulty}* is the total Ocean Token reward emitted during the two week difficulty period.

 <div style="text-align:center"><img src="img/reward_formula.jpg" width="200" /></div>